Rail Cargo Austria: History and figures

-On April 12, 2018, for the first time a direct freight train from Chengdu (China) ran over the 9,800-kilometer route (via Kazakhstan, Russia, Ukraine and Slovakia) to Vienna.
-As it is necessary to change between standard and wide gauge on this route, plans for the extension of the (Russian) wide gauge railway network up to the Vienna area have been running for several years - together with other railway companies.
-See Košice-Vienna broad gauge line.
+On 12 April 2018, a direct freight train from Chengdu, China, ran over the 9,800-kilometer route (via Kazakhstan, Russia, Ukraine and Slovakia) to Vienna for the first time.
+As it is necessary to change between standard and broad gauge track along this route, plans for the extension of the (Russian) wide gauge railway network up to the Vienna area have been mooted for several years - together with other railway companies - such as the proposed Košice-Vienna broad gauge line.